city-of-hudson-oaks/employee-handbook/personnel_policy/employee_conduct_&_work_rules.md

 All employees share a serious responsibility for the City’s good public relations, especially at the community level.
 Their readiness to help with religious, charitable, educational, and civic activities brings credit to the City and is encouraged.
 Employees must, however, avoid acquiring any business interest or participating in any activity that would, or would appear to:

-(A) Create an excessive demand on their time to the extent that it deprives the City of the employee’s best efforts on the job.
+\(A\) Create an excessive demand on their time to the extent that it deprives the City of the employee’s best efforts on the job.

-(B) Create an obligation, interest or distraction that may interfere with the independent exercise of judgment in the City’s best interest.
+\(B\) Create an obligation, interest, or distraction that may interfere with the independent exercise of judgment in the City’s best interest.

 An employee of the City shall not:

-(A) Invest in or acquire a personal financial interest in any business that has a contractual relationship with the City, or that provides goods or services to the City, if such interest could influence or create the impression of influencing an employee’s decisions in the performance of duties on behalf of the City.
+\(A\) Invest in or acquire a personal financial interest in any business that has a contractual relationship with the City, or that provides goods or services to the City, if such interest could influence or create the impression of influencing an employee’s decisions in the performance of duties on behalf of the City.

-(B) Accept entertainment, gifts or personal favors that could, in any way, influence or create the impression of influencing the employee’s decisions in the performance of duties on behalf of the City.
+\(B\) Accept entertainment, gifts, or personal favors that could, in any way, influence or create the impression of influencing the employee’s decisions in the performance of duties on behalf of the City.

-(C) Receive payment or compensation of any kind, except authorized under the City’s policies.
+\(C\) Receive payment or compensation of any kind, except authorized under the City’s policies.
 In particular, the City strictly prohibits the acceptance of kickbacks or commissions from suppliers or others.
 Any breach of this rule will result in termination and prosecution to the fullest extent of the law.

-(D) Use a municipal title, position or uniform in any advertisement or endorsement of products.
+\(D\) Use a municipal title, position, or uniform in any advertisement or endorsement of products.

 ### 8.14 Political Activities {#8-14-political-activities}

 City employees will not be appointed or retained on the basis of their political support or activities.
 City employees are encouraged to vote and to exercise other prerogatives of citizenship consistent with state and federal law and these policies.
 A City employee may not:

-(A) Publicly endorse or campaign in any manner for any person seeking a City of Hudson Oaks public office.
+\(A\) Publicly endorse or campaign in any manner for any person seeking a City of Hudson Oaks public office.

-(B) Use his/her position or office to coerce political support from employees or citizens.
+\(B\) Use his/her position or office to coerce political support from employees or citizens.

-(C) Use his/her official authority or influence to interfere with or affect the result of a campaign issue, an election or a nomination for public office.
+\(C\) Use his/her official authority or influence to interfere with or affect the result of a campaign issue, an election or a nomination for public office.

-(D) Make, solicit or receive any contribution to the campaign funds of any candidate for City Council, directly or indirectly through an organization or association; or take any part in the management, affairs or political campaign of any such candidate; provided nothing herein shall infringe the constitutional rights of such office or employee to express his or her opinions and to cast his or her vote.
+\(D\) Make, solicit, or receive any contribution to the campaign funds of any candidate for City Council, directly or indirectly through an organization or association; or take any part in the management, affairs or political campaign of any such candidate; provided nothing herein shall infringe the constitutional rights of such office or employee to express his or her opinions and to cast his or her vote.

-(E) Use working hours or City property to be in any way associated with soliciting or receiving any subscription, contribution or political service or to circulate petitions or campaign literature on behalf of an election issue or candidates for public office in any jurisdiction.
+\(E\) Use working hours or City property to be in any way associated with soliciting or receiving any subscription, contribution or political service or to circulate petitions or campaign literature on behalf of an election issue or candidates for public office in any jurisdiction.

-(F) Contribute money, labor, time or other valuable thing to any person for City election purposes.
+\(F\) Contribute money, labor, time or other valuable thing to any person for City election purposes.

-(G) Hold an appointive or elective office of public trust where service would constitute a direct conflict of interest with City employment, (e.g. City Council).
+\(G\) Hold an appointive or elective office of public trust where service would constitute a direct conflict of interest with City employment, \(e.g. City Council\).
 Upon becoming a candidate for such an office, an employee must immediately resign or be dismissed upon failure to do so.
 If the employee loses the election, he or she may seek reinstatement if the employee’s former position is still open and available.

 Notwithstanding any provision in this policy, a sworn employee of the police or fire department may engage in political activities to the extent permitted by state law.